-The Ph.D. in School Psychology is an APA accredited program that leads to licensure as a psychologist in North Carolina, as well as most other states.
-Students who intend to live in other states should check the licensure requirements in those states if intending to work in another state.
+The Ph.D. in School Psychology is an APA accredited program that leads to eligibility for licensure as a psychologist in North Carolina, as well as most other states.
+Students who intend to work in other states should check the licensure requirements in those states.
 This program is also approved by NASP and the NC Department of Public Instruction for doctoral level licensure for school psychology.
-As a result, the Program is responsive to multiple sets of requirements.
-We have developed an integrated plan that provides for a sequenced and cumulative training experience across your years in the Program.
-The Program of Studies timeline illustrates a typical four-year plan (Track 1) as well as a three-year plan (Track 2) for students in advanced standing.
+As a result, the Program is responsive to multiple sets of requirements consisting of sequenced and cumulative training experiences across years of training.
+The Program of Studies timeline illustrates a typical four-year (Standard Plan), five -year (Advanced Plan) as well as a three-year plan (Accelerated Plan) for students in advanced standing.
 Most students will follow the four-year plan, while a few students may be permitted to complete the three-year plan with the approval of the program faculty.
-Typically, these students on Track 2 (three-year plan) have earned a master's degree in School Psychology.
+Typically, these students on the Accelerated Plan (three-year plan) have earned a master's degree in School Psychology.
 To meet APA accreditation requirements, the program of studies has been designed to include the following: content in the breadth of psychology, including foundations in the biological aspects of behavior; cognitive/affective aspects of behavior; social aspects of behavior; history and systems of psychology; psychological measurement; research methodology; and data analysis.
 In addition, the POS meets requirements of the APA Implementing Regulation revisions as of January 2017.

-The POS must also include coursework in the science/methods/and theories of practice including individual differences in behavior; human development; dysfunctional behavior/psychopathology; and professional standards.
+The POS must include coursework in the science/methods/and theories of practice including individual differences in behavior; human development; dysfunctional behavior/psychopathology; and professional standards.
 Knowledge and skills are required in assessment and diagnosis; effective intervention; consultation; evaluating the efficacy of interventions; and supervision.
-Additionally, content on cultural and individual diversity relevant to the above are expected in the curriculum, and expected attitudes essential for lifelong learning, scholarly inquiry, and professional problem-solving are to be included.
+Additionally, content on cultural and individual diversity relevant to the above are expected in the curriculum issues of cultural and individual diversity that are relevant to the above are integrated in the curriculum, and expected attitudes essential for lifelong learning, scholarly inquiry, and professional problem-solving are to be included.
 The Program of Studies meets the NASP standards, including the set of 10 training domains.
 All students are required to be full-time each semester they are enrolled.